White Duck 10'x14' Prota Canvas Tent

 Canvas naturally breathes better than synthetic fabrics, reducing condensation buildup that plagues nylon tents in variable conditions.

-The aluminum pole structure handles wind loads well, though owners note that the 32-stake requirement exists for good reason in exposed sites.
+The aluminum pole structure handles wind loads well, though the 18-stake requirement exists for good reason in exposed sites.

 This dimension scored a 8.5 in Weather Resistance.